JacobMannix/AutoSortDownloads/README.md

-# AutoSortDownloads
+# Automatically Sort Folders
-Python script that automatically organizes the downloads folder on mac
+Python script that automatically organizes a specified folder on mac

 Just change the main path in the script and run it to create and sort through the path.